The Many, Surprising Benefits of Hiring An Intern

 For any student, an internship is of paramount importance for when you apply for a graduate scheme.
 If all goes well in the summer, it will give you that vital reference you need as well as full-time work experience that could help you clinch the graduate job that you have always wanted.
 These days some may argue that it is difficult to get anywhere without some form of work experience and this is a great way to prepare for working life after the comfortable days of studying have passed us by.

-Another reason why internships are great is because they get you into a routine, having to get up and get ready…unlike at university where life seems to be dislocated from the real world.
+Another reason why internships are great is that they get you into a routine, having to get up and get ready…unlike at university where life seems to be dislocated from the real world.
 Thus, this is an excellent way to kick your life into gear and obtain something of value for your future, all in one summer.
 It shows that you are committed putting in the time and have a desire to get working.

 The benefits aren’t only there for the intern, but also for the employer.
 They can give a student an extra push, to make their future potentially even brighter.
 There is also the fact that as an employer you are passing on vital knowledge that can be helpful to both them and the field in which they are to work.